ydaniv/quilt/docs/index.rst

 Fabulous is an opinionated set of Fabric tasks for local development and remote deployment of web apps.

-The package is an *alpha release*, in large because the stack to be orchestrated are not yet configurable.
+The package is an *alpha release*, in large because the stack to be orchestrated is not yet configurable.

 Currently supported stack: